mbertheau/pystatsd/docs/types.rst

 different aggregation on each of them.
 The three main types are *counters*, *timers*, and *gauges*.

-The statsd server collects and aggregates in 30 second intervals before flushing to Graphite_.
+The statsd server collects and aggregates in intervals of configurable length before flushing to Graphite_.
 Graphite usually stores the most recent data in 1-minute averaged buckets, so when you're looking at a graph, for each stat you are typically seing the average value over that minute.